microhackathon-2015-03-juglodz/loan-application-decision-maker-waw/README.md

 Before first use, build your whole application with `gradle build`.
 It will download auto-magically all npms and bower dependencies.

-Then run you application (for example from Idea, just run main in `com.ofg.twitter.Application` specifying the correct -Dspring.profiles.active).
+Then run you application (for example from Idea, just run main in `com.ofg.twitter.waw.decision.maker.Application` specifying the correct -Dspring.profiles.active).

 Now your application (backend) works.
 But you still need js+html.
 And since this is 2014, you don't just write html anymore, you have to use a shitload of libs :)